Relaxation to equilibrium of generalized East processes on ${\mathbb{Z}}^d$: Renormalization group analysis and

-\end{theorem} \begin{remark} As it will be clear from the proof the last statement applies also to other oriented kinetically constrained models, like e.g. the North-East process, in which the constraint at $x$ requires that \emph{all} the neighbors of $x$ of the form $y=x-e,\ e\in \cB$ contain a vacancy. \end{remark} To prove the theorem we first need two basic lemma. \begin{lemma} For all $t>0$
+\end{theorema} \begin{remarka} As will be clear from the proof, the last statement applies also to the constrained model in ${\mathbb Z}^d$, $d\ge1$, in which the constraint at $x$ requires that all the neighbors of $x$ of the form $y = x - e$, $e \in \cB$ contain a vacancy.
+These models share with the one-dimensional East process the key feature that, starting from a configuration with no vacancies in $\L=[-L+1,0]^d$, at the time of the first legal ring at the origin, all vertices in $\L$ have been updated at least once. \end{remarka} To prove the theorem, we first need two basic lemmas. \begin{lemmaa} For all $t>0$, In particular,